-We’re always on the lookout for others who are, like us, exposing the raw truth of factory farming.
-So we were pretty pleased to come across the little-known Belgian documentary LoveMEATender (a clever play on the famous Elvis Presley song), which lifts the lid on the intensive livestock industry using a potent mix of science and charm.
+We’re always on the lookout for others who are, like us, exposing the truth about factory farming.
+So we were pretty pleased to come across the little-known Belgian documentary LoveMEATender (a clever play on the famous Elvis Presley song), which lifts the lid on the intensive-livestock industry using a potent mix of science and charm.

 As we know all too well, the impacts of factory farming are extremely damaging.
 Not only does the system abuse animals, keeping them in intense – and often filthy – confinement, but it’s also bad news for our health and the environment.

 The 2011 documentary-film LoveMEATender, directed by Manu Coeman, is a concise exposé of this wretched system.
 It tells a very shocking story using clear statistics, playful cartoons and a passionate cast of characters – the experts interviewed range from farmers and scientists to philosophers.